Help solve the mystery of Maine Forest Products Week

 Can you help solve a 59-year-old mystery?
 Why has Maine, with one of the nation’s oldest forest product industries, only celebrated Forest Products Week twice in the past six decades?
 And why did the state celebrate in 1984 and 1985?

-Even Maine Forest Products Council members with long, extensive knowledge of the state’s forest products industry had no idea why this national event has not been celebrated here, including consulting forester Fred Huntress; retired UMaine professor Max McCormick; industry analyst Lloyd Irland; state forester Doug Denico, and Ted Johnston, former MFPC executive director.
+Maine Forest Products Council members with long memories and extensive knowledge of the state’s forest products industry had no idea why this national event has hardly been celebrated here, including consulting forester Fred Huntress; retired UMaine professor Max McCormick; industry analyst Lloyd Irland; state forester Doug Denico, and Ted Johnston, former MFPC executive director.

-Maine’s reference librarians, however, are incredibly dogged.
+Maine’s incredibly dogged reference librarians filled in some facts.
 Alex Burnett, at the Maine State Law and Legislative Reference Library, found the first hard evidence there had ever been a Maine Forest Products Week celebration, but it took some work.

 “This isn’t easy to research, especially gubernatorial proclamations and especially before the 1990s, and therefore our research may not be comprehensive,” Burnett emailed.
 “We searched the entire Legislative Record back to 1897 and found no mention of a Maine Forest Products Week.”